 Graduates of a liberal arts institution should be able to write papers in a variety of contexts, using generally accepted grammar and forms to convey ideas, research findings, and arguments.

-All entering first-year students, undergraduate international students, and entering transfer students who have not completed an acceptable college-level English composition course are required to take Critical Reading and Expository Writing (ENG 001 for 1.25 credits).
+All undergraduate students who have not completed an acceptable college-level English composition course are required to take Critical Reading and Expository Writing (ENG 001 for 1.25 credits).
 ENG 001 must be completed by the end of the first year at Mills.
-AP credit does not fullfill ENG 001.
+AP credit does not fulfill ENG 001.

-ENG 001 (or equivalent) and a second writing-intensive course fulfill this requirement.
+ENG 001 (or equivalent) and a second writing-intensive course fulfill the Written Communication requirement.